 When you compare the taste of a 2014 fruitcake to a 2012, my dad put it quite well: you can taste the individuals fruits in 2014 (a cake of fruits, we might call it), but in 2012 it just tastes like a fruitcake.
 It’s quite a transformation that takes place–it becomes much more than a cake, or not exactly a cake at all anymore, in any recognizable sense of the term.
 While we don’t have any 2013 for comparison, I’d suggest a three year aging period seems quite agreeable, and one year still a bit on the younger side.

 Fruitcakes make good gifts, especially when you end up with 6 kg worth every year.
-I do hear that it goes over best when you give the current vintage (though apparently aged fruitcakes go for quite a bit).
+It generally goes over best when you give away the current vintage (though apparently aged fruitcakes go for quite a bit).

 I’m sharing this fruitcake at Natascha’s fruitcake challenge!
-It’s quite fun to see how different fruitcakes can be and the plethora of interpretations–I’ve seen a number show up in the reader over the past couple months, from light fruitcakes to rum-soaked dark fruitcakes.
+It’s fascinating to see the varieties that have collected as part of the challenge, spanning the spectrum from light cake-y fruitcakes to aged and rum-soaked dark fruitcakes.

-Unfortunately, as I’ve said above, I can’t say how this years fruitcake has turned out, but hopefully you might be able to take something from the experience of previous years.
-Quite discouragingly, that seems to be something like don’t experiment! as I ended up regretting not only the crystallized ginger, but also the dried apples and pears… However, some things have definitely changed from one year to the next.
+So far I can’t say how this years fruitcake has turned out – that will be for later years – but hopefully you might be able to take something from the experience of previous years.
+A bit discouragingly, the moral seems to be something along the lines of don’t experiment! as I ended up regretting not only the crystallized ginger, but also the dried apples and pears… But even without more creative experiments, there’s always some variation every year.
 The main aim is always to clear out whatever old dried fruit we have in the cupboard, and so the fruitcake has proved to be quite flexible in absorbing whatever we throw at it.
 We’ve gradually cut back from the currants and dates to make room for dried prunes and cherries, and this year I also increased the amount of spices.
-(Dear mum has also freely admitted the procedural details of the fruitcake could use a bit of work, such as changing what stage the egg whites are incorporated.)
+(And we’re also looking at modifying the procedural details of the fruitcake, such as changing what stage the egg whites are incorporated.)

 Besides, the experiments and the failures and all the variability from one batch to the next is what endows each generation of fruitcake with unique character.
 The fruitcake can act a snapshot (an aging and changing snapshot) of what transpired the last fruitcake session.
-Without these experiments the fruitcake tasting wouldn’t be quite as fun or provoke the retrieval of quite as many memories.
+Without these experiments the fruitcake tasting wouldn’t be quite as fun or bring up as many memories.

 fruit mixture — 4.4 kg total (the particulars don’t matter)